-Continuum is here to develop individualized options for these folks that enable them to live happily and as independently in our communities as possible.
+Continuum is here to develop individualized options that enable people to live happily and as independently in their communities as possible.

 Individuals with behavioral health needs most often have compromising medical conditions that make it impossible for them to live independently.
 Some of these conditions are related to chronic homelessness and years of inconsistent medical care.
-Additionally, medical case management is sporadic at best for our folks.
+Additionally, medical case management is sporadic at best for the people we serve.